DerekCook/CoreMidi4J/README.md

 > It is safe to embed CoreMidi4J in cross-platform Java projects; the
 > native library will be loaded only when needed, on Mac OS X, and the
 > Java library will remain inactive on other platforms, and not
-> attempt to provide any MIDI devices.
+> attempt to provide any MIDI devices, and delegating to the standard
+> implementation of `getMidiDeviceInfo()`.

 If you are building a project with code like the examples above, you will need to configure CoreMidi4J as a dependency of your project.